tomholford/twitter-labs-api/README.md

 ## Roadmap

-Since this project is initially driven by my own usage of the API, I will focus on implementing and refinining the Tweets, Users, and Metrics endpoints.
+Since this project is initially driven by my own usage of the API, I will focus on implementing and refining the Tweets, Users, and Metrics endpoints.
 If this repo gets enough interest, I might implement the other endpoints and create a proper `.gemspec`.
 And of course, contributions are welcome :)

 ## Dependencies